不尙賢,

 則無不治。

-And nothing will be left ungoverned.
+And nothing remains ungoverned.